jpwalker625/jpwalker625.github.io/about.md

 I like working with my hands - making things, home improvement, gardening, etc.

 I'm rather cerebral.
 I love philosophy, abstract ideas, the psyche.
+Though.

-Though I may not seem like it as I'm very practical, logical, and orderly in my day-to-day life.
+I'm also practical, logical, and orderly in my day-to-day life.

-I am not religious, but I resonate with the teachings of Buddhism
+I am more philosophical than I am religious.
+I resonate with the teachings of Buddhism and Stoicism.

 Above all, I seek a balanced, peaceful life.

 **Things I love:**
+* coffee
+* scones
+* rock climbing
+* puppies

 **Things I'm not so fond of:**

 Some of my favorite sayings:
 * Everything in moderation, including moderation.